simonw/shot-scraper/docs/html.md

   --log-console                   Write console.log() to stderr -b, --browser [chromium|firefox|webkit|chrome|chrome-beta]
-                                  Which browser to use --user-agent TEXT               User-Agent header to use --fail                          Fail with an error code if a page returns an HTTP error
+                                  Which browser to use -B, --browser-args TEXT         Additional arguments to pass to the browser --user-agent TEXT               User-Agent header to use --fail                          Fail with an error code if a page returns an HTTP error